open-data-fabric/open-data-fabric/README.md

 - Improve liquidity of data by speeding up the data propagation times from publishers to consumers
 - Create a feedback loop between data consumers and publishers, allowing them to collaborate on better data availability, recency, and design

-`ODF` protocol combines four decades of evolution in enterprise analytical data architectures with innovations in Web3 cryptography and trustless networks to creatie a decentralized data supply chain that can provide timely, high-quality, and verifiable data for data science, AI, smart contracts, and applications.
+ODF protocol combines four decades of evolution in enterprise analytical data architectures with innovations in Web3 cryptography and trustless networks to create a decentralized data supply chain that can provide timely, high-quality, and verifiable data for data science, AI, smart contracts, and applications.

 ## Quick Summary